 Every figure on this dashboard has a transparent audit trail.
 With Tracenable, each data point is traceable back to its original source, viewable directly inside our platform.
 Explore Famous Brands’s data sources below and access millions more through our Disclosure Search.

-Since 2019, Famous Brands's Scope 1 emissions have decreased by 31.72%, reflecting a declining long-term trend in Scope 1 emissions over time. a b
+Since 2019, Famous Brands's Scope 1 emissions have decreased by 48%, reflecting a declining long-term trend in Scope 1 emissions over time. a c

-Compared to the previous year (2023), Famous Brands's Scope 1 emissions decreased by 4.22%, highlighting the company's efforts to lower direct emissions from assets it owns or controls. a
+Compared to the previous year (2024), Famous Brands's Scope 1 emissions decreased by 23.84%, highlighting the company's efforts to lower direct emissions from assets it owns or controls. a b

-Since 2019, Famous Brands's Scope 2 greenhouse gas (GHG) emissions (Unspecified Calculation Method) have remained relatively stable, indicating that Famous Brands 's emissions have plateaued with no significant change in its energy consumption footprint. a b
+Since 2019, Famous Brands's Scope 2 greenhouse gas (GHG) emissions ( Unspecified Calculation Method) have remained relatively stable, indicating that Famous Brands 's emissions have plateaued with no significant change in its energy consumption footprint. a c

-The 2024 disclosure of Famous Brands includes a breakdown across 3 of the 15 Scope 3 categories defined by the GHG Protocol, up from 2 in 2023, reflecting improved emissions accounting practices and greater transparency across the company's value chain a
+The 2025 disclosure of Famous Brands includes a breakdown across 3 of the 15 Scope 3 categories defined by the GHG Protocol, matching the level of disclosure in 2024, demonstrating consistent Scope 3 emissions reporting coverage year over year. a

 Approximately 100% of these emissions originated from upstream activities such as purchased goods and capital goods, while 0% came from downstream activities like product use, distribution, and end-of-life treatment. a

-Since 2019, Famous Brands's Scope 3 emissions have increased by 495.28%, reflecting a rising long-term trend in Scope 3 emissions over time. a b
+Since 2019, Famous Brands's Scope 3 emissions have increased by 678.4%, reflecting a rising long-term trend in Scope 3 emissions over time. a c

 The limited disclosure restricts visibility into specific emission sources across the company's value chain.